Skip to main content

 Bandwidth testing with iPerf

-> iPerf is a tool for active measurements of the maximum achievable bandwidth on IP networks.
+iPerf is a tool for active measurements of bandwidth on IP networks.
 It supports tuning of various parameters related to timing, protocols, and buffers.
-For each test it reports the measured throughput / bitrate, loss, and other parameters.
+For each test, the sensors reports the measured throughput / bitrate, loss, and other parameters.

-The Cape sensor currently supports bandwidth measurements using iperf3 and iperf2. iperf3 is a single-threaded rewrite and only supports one client connection at a time; you will need multiple servers on different ports to let multiple sensors test at one time. iperf2 is multi-threaded and allows multiple client connections; you will only need one server for multiple sensors (unless you start saturating the available bandwidth of that server).
+The UXI sensor currently supports bandwidth measurements using iperf3 and iperf2. iperf3 measures upload and download throughput but is single-threaded and only supports one client connection at a time; you will need multiple instances on different ports to let multiple sensors test at one time. iperf2 is multi-threaded and allows multiple client connections but the sensors only support upload measurements; you will only need one server for multiple sensors (unless you start saturating the available bandwidth of that server).

 To set up a new iPerf test on the dashboard, follow the following steps: